 Hooded Oriole populations remained stable between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 700,000, with 51% breeding in the U.S., and 98% spending at least part of the year in Mexico.
 The species rates a 10 out of 20 on the Continental Concern Score.
 Hooded Oriole is not on the 2016 State of North America's Birds' Watch List.
 In some areas, especially where ornamental palms have increased, Hooded Orioles are expanding and moving farther north.
 But in the lower Rio Grande Valley in Texas, populations are declining.
 The main threat to populations in the lower Rio Grande Valley is cowbird nest parasitism.
 Brown-headed and Bronzed Cowbirds parasitize Hooded Orioles by laying their eggs in an oriole’s nest.
 The new parents unwittingly care for cowbird young and Hooded Oriole young rarely survive.
 Back to top

-- Pleasants, B.Y. and D. J. Albano.
+Pleasants, Barbara Y. and Daniel J. Albano.
 2001.
-Hooded Oriole (Icterus cucullatus), The Birds of North America (P. G. Rodewald, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Hooded Oriole (Icterus cucullatus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.